Our vision for Computing is for all children to be:

 - Aware of how to stay safe online and use technology effectively and responsibly

-- Versatile, confident and skilled to use technology to support their learning creatively
+- Versatile, confident and skilled to use technology to support their learning creatively across the curriculum

 - Able to use a wide range of technology to express themselves and communicate digitally